SG-DataScience/Hotel_revenue_analysis_BI_project/README.md

 ![Capture6](https://user-images.githubusercontent.com/80168511/142902449-bd368f6e-8e21-4371-8d72-e07120609977.PNG)

-Now using SQL Query we can check that in each year which hotel has earned how much total revenue
+Now using SQL Query we can check that in each year which hotel has earned how much total revenue.

 ![Capture8](https://user-images.githubusercontent.com/80168511/142902775-e0e4f929-52ed-4973-a064-13afaabcc165.PNG)